The Blagrave Trust is run by a small team working in London and in the region.

 Tessa Hibbert, Regional Partnerships Manager.

 After a career of 20 years working in the voluntary youth sector, including spells at the National Youth Agency, the Young Foundation and the Regional Youth Work Unit in the South West, Tessa joined the Blagrave Trust in 2016.
 She is based in Somerset, and works alongside Blagrave partners to learn from their work with young people and support successful grants.
-Tessa is a trustee of a youth counselling charity in Bath.
+Tessa is a trustee of Off the Record, a youth counselling charity in Bath.

 Edd Fry, Project Manager.

 Edd joined Blagrave in a part-time role in January 2018 as the Listening Fund’s Programme Manager.
 He has previously been a fundraiser for a variety of different youth-focused charities and has extensive voluntary experience, as a Trustee and also delivering front-line work.